SergioCoboLopez/ELN_Sergio/docs/june_23/week_2.md

 I think my message for this presentation should be the method rathen the results.
 I should envision it as: General method-Lotka-Volterra model-method applied to Lotka-Volterra-Results.
 Why do this?

 ## June 14
+**M** Group meeting was succesful and interesting Forest was surprised no one had done this before.
+Maybe another round of literature research could help?

+The GoldSim model does not work.
+Maybe induction rate is the key?

+I solved major issues with the presentation and did some practices.
+Looking good.

 ## June 15
+**m** Meeting with Forest about GoldSim
+It seems that the current modeling approach is not working toward our desired goal.
+What would be alternative approaches for mechanistic models in the future?
+Biology still does not have a system of units.
+It rather has metrics.
+Is genetic information a universal quantity that could be used as a unit of biological information?
+How to solve the problem of scales in Biology?

+**W**
+I read corrections of text by Toni and I incorporated to the oriinal source file.
+I need to read again and correct if needed.
+I fixed Figure 1 for the subsampling paper.
+I fixed the phase diagram cartoon of the percapfinit paper

+Later today:
+**W**
+Do some rehearsal of presentation and decide what needs to be fixed Re read Toni's corrections

 ## June 16